Skip to content

 You will find that the gate movements at Taplow appear on the graph here

-Please note that the gauge is upstream of the gates therefore the level drops as the gates are opened – and rises as the gates are closed.
-The effect on the graph appears small but the change in released volume is large.
+Please note that the gauge is upstream of the Taplow gates therefore the level drops as the gates are opened – and rises as the gates are closed.
+The effect on the graph height appears small but the change in increased (or reduced) volume conveyed can be large.
+Below records two gate openings followed by gate closure two days later.

-The diverted flood water travels relatively quickly down the Jubilee River and re-enters the River Thames at the confluence in Datchet.
+The diverted flood water travels relatively quickly down the Jubilee River (because the channel is shorter, steeper and smoother) and re-enters the River Thames at the confluence in Datchet.

 WINDSOR PARK